No Reservations

 Ditching travel planning also allowed me to escape my own internal echo chamber.
 Psychologists tell us that we are notoriously bad at accurately predicting what we will like, despite being convinced that we're brilliant at it.
 One thing I did know for sure was that crowds and group activities were not my preferred holiday environment.
 So the Doi Inthanon National Park, home of Thailand's highest point, sounded perfect.

-Things deteriorated as soon as I entered the protected area, however, and found myself riding past dozens of campsites with hundreds of tents, their guy-ropes almost touching.
-That seemed to defeat the main rationale for camping -- a lack of amenities being compensated for by a lack of humans.
+Things deteriorated as soon as I entered the protected area however, as I found myself riding past dozens of campsites with hundreds of tents, their guy-ropes almost touching.
+That seemed to defeat the main rationale for camping - compensating for a lack of amenities with a lack of humans.

-I was then ambushed at the summit by both low clouds and a sizzling, boiling and smoking sensory assault.
-A mass of food stalls were hawking assorted Thai treats, from pork belly stew to curried fish custard, to eager crowds of local tourists.
-The festive atmosphere was enhanced by the fact that a large percentage of the crowd had decided to celebrate the rare opportunity for cold weather clothing by donning furry animal "onesies."
+I was then ambushed at the summit by both low clouds and a clouds of smoke and a cacophony of sizzling and boiling.
+A mass of food stalls had set up shop there and were hawking assorted Thai treats to crowds of hungry local tourists, from pork belly stew to curried fish custard.
+This rather surreal mountain-top scene was enhanced by the fact that a large percentage of the crowd had decided to celebrate a rare opportunity for donning cold weather clothing by dressing up in furry animal "onesies."

 There were cats, dogs, pandas, crocodiles, and even a unicorn.
 I chatted, snacked and laughed with a variety of different creatures and, as the only foreigner there, was also asked to guest star in a number of group selfies.
 I soon forgot about the view I'd come to see, and also about what I had thought I did and didn't like.

-There were of course some downsides to my new, no-reservations policy, as I found when trying to get a hotel room on Christmas Day by just walking in, and ended up billeted in what looked suspiciously like a storeroom.
+There are also downsides to the no-reservations approach however, as I found out when trying to get a hotel room on Christmas Day by just walking in, ending up billeted in what looked suspiciously like a storeroom.
 Or when a foray down a side road to visit some pretty Shan villages became a six-hour odyssey, the road turning into a dried-up riverbed and getting me lost deep in the jungle.

-But as I loaded my bike on a truck at the end of the journey and boarded the sleeper train back to Bangkok, I realized that, had I planned it all out, not only would I have avoided the downsides, but also missed most of the upsides.
+But as I loaded my bike on a truck at the end of the journey and boarded the sleeper train back to Bangkok, I realised that, had I planned it all out, not only would I have avoided those downsides, but also missed most of the upsides too.

-And "no reservations" also ensured that I was experiencing everything in the moment as I rode my motorcycle through the hills, rather than perpetually anticipating the next thing on my list.
-That meant I also actually got a proper holiday from my head.
+And they lack of any itinerary also ensured that I was experiencing everything in the moment as I rode my motorcycle through the hills, rather than perpetually anticipating the next thing on my list.
+It meant I also got a proper holiday from my own head.

 I walked down the line of bunks in the train carriage, each equipped with its own little yellow privacy curtain.
 As I arrived at my berth, I was greeted by a smiling Thai couple and their daughter who were billeted next to me.
-I climbed into my cozy bed and pulled the curtain shut, snuggling up to watch the world slide by outside my window.
+I climbed into my cozy bed and snuggled up to watch the world slide by outside my window.

-I realized that Thailand really is the perfect place for no-reservations travel, its inherent flexibility and sociability meaning there is always someone ready to help you.
-As a hand appeared from the upper berth offering me a dip into a packet of dried mango, I realized I might even get converted to communal camping too.
+I was concluding that Thailand really is the perfect place for no-reservations travel, its inherent flexibility and sociability meaning there is always someone ready to help you.
+As a hand appeared from the upper berth offering me a dip into a packet of dried mango, I realised that I might even get converted to group camping too.